 A stylish spirit of power and freedom are inherent in the design- as Joy summarized, “Style is the answer to everything.
 A fresh way to approach a dull or risky thing.
 To do a dull thing with style is preferable to doing a risky thing without it.
 To do a risky thing with style is what I call art.”
 Indeed a former lackluster underutilized dining room was truly re-styled into an exquisite, breathtaking lobby of grand proportion.
 Walls formally closing off sections were torn down exposing original brick walls, reclaiming the historical significance of the structure.
 A jaw dropping mosaic marble tile floor unite with massive slabs of black leathered granite cladding the reception area.
 Iconic and irreverent brass footed, velvet swivel lounge chairs finish the space delivering an unbeatable look with gold-standard glamour.

 We are living in an age which increasingly favors the brave and the outspoken; where daring to stand out or stand up for something is rightfully applauded.
 And is it heartening to see the influential hotelier, following in the footsteps of William Lloyd Garrison, and using her hotel to raise awareness about such issues a domestic abuse and equality.
 She is a woman who has a true sense of vision and the guts and flair to do things her own way.
 A woman who deserves to be honored as much for her professional success as for the endlessly inventive way she has achieved it.
 She has never been afraid to rewrite the rules of luxury.
-Her newest concept LADYFINGER, (a tea room for ladylike celebrations) displays a new sense of daring.
+Her newest concept Ladyfinger, (FINGER FOOD.
+TEA.
+ART.
+FEMININITY.) displays a new sense of daring.
 It is wonderful to see a mood of feminine flamboyance dominating the tea lounge.
 Its pastel color palette, artfully curated collection of antique female portrait paintings and myriad of one-of-a-kind teacups boasts the importance of developing individual style and not being afraid to stand out in a crowd.

 In the end ‘style’ is all about distinct hospitality, which is executed with precision at the newly emerged Garrison Inn.